wasilak/mcp-kubernetes/README.md

 # Kubernetes MCP Server

-An experimental Model Context Protocol (MCP) server that exposes Kubernetes resources to AI chat interfaces.
-This project demonstrates how to integrate Kubernetes functionality with AI assistants, allowing them to help analyze and manage your cluster resources.
+An experimental Model Context Protocol (MCP) server that exposes Kubernetes functionality to AI chat interfaces through kubectl.
+This project demonstrates how to integrate Kubernetes with AI assistants, allowing them to help analyze and manage your cluster resources using familiar kubectl commands.

 ## Overview

 This project is built on top of the amazing [mcpr](https://github.com/conikeec/mcpr) project by [@conikeec](https://github.com/conikeec), which provides a protocol for AI assistants to interact with external tools and services.

-The server currently implements a simple but powerful example: listing Kubernetes namespaces.
-However, the architecture is designed to be easily extended with more Kubernetes functionality.
+The server provides a single `kubectl` tool that can execute any kubectl command, giving AI assistants full access to your Kubernetes cluster's capabilities.

 ## Use Cases

-- **Resource Discovery**: Ask your AI assistant to list and describe resources in your cluster
+- **Resource Discovery**: Ask your AI assistant to list and describe resources using kubectl commands
-- **Troubleshooting**: Have the AI help analyze logs and resource states
+- **Troubleshooting**: Have the AI help analyze logs and resource states using kubectl
 - **Resource Management**: Get AI assistance in creating or modifying resources
 - **Documentation**: Ask the AI to explain what a particular resource does in your cluster
 - **Security Analysis**: Have the AI help identify potential security issues in your cluster configuration